Thiru-AI/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

 ## Program:
 /*
 Program to implement the given logic function using NAND and NOR gates and to verify its operations in quartus using Verilog programming.
-Developed by: Ranjith D
+Developed by:  Thirugnanamoorthi G
-RegisterNumber: 212221240044
+RegisterNumber: 212221230117
 */
 ~~~
 Using NAND Operation: